-The program provides a full-time, 12-month experience.
+The Inflammatory Bowel Disease (IBD) Fellowship is a full-time, 12-month experience.
 In special circumstances, arrangements can be made for other lengths of training.
-The elements of the program include the following:

-The advanced fellow will see patients in the Mayo IBD Clinic with exposure to the wide variety of problems.
-You will work under the close supervision of Mayo gastroenterologists who have a special interest in IBD.
-In addition, daily consultations are available with members of the Division of Colon and Rectal Surgery to evaluate the surgical options for management.
+You work under the close supervision of Mayo Clinic gastroenterologists who have a special interest in IBD.
+In addition, daily consultations are available with members of the Division of Colon and Rectal Surgery to evaluate surgical options for management.

-You will participate and present at the monthly Mayo IBD group meeting.
-In addition, you may attend a variety of weekly gastrointestinal divisional and GI subspecialty conferences.
+You participate and present at the monthly Mayo Clinic IBD Interest Group meeting and a biweekly IBD multidisciplinary meeting, which includes gastroenterology, colorectal surgery, radiology and pathology.
+In addition, you may attend a variety of weekly GI divisional and GI subspecialty conferences.

-One year is spent on focused training and research, therefore moonlighting is generally not allowed.
+One year is spent on focused training and research, so moonlighting is generally not allowed.

-To ensure you gain proficiency and develop the corresponding technical skills, your performance is monitored throughout this program.
-You are formally evaluated by your supervising faculty member following the completion of each clinical rotation; and then meet accordingly with the program director to review these evaluations.
+To ensure you gain proficiency and develop the corresponding technical skills, your performance is monitored throughout the Inflammatory Bowel Disease Fellowship.
+You are formally evaluated by your supervising faculty member on a weekly basis, and then you meet with the program director to review these evaluations.
 In addition, you regularly evaluate the faculty to ensure your educational goals are being met.